klavins/LeanBook/md/src/InductiveTypes.md

 def t := Two.a
 #eval t
 ```
- **Example:** The simplest inductive yype has _no_ constructors, meaning it specifies the empty type.
+ **Example:** The simplest inductive type has _no_ constructors, meaning it specifies the empty type.
 ```lean
 inductive Empty
 ```